Contact

 What is spousal maintenance?

-Spousal maintenance is a contribution toward the living expenses of a former partner who has insufficient income of their own.
-The law obliges the person liable for alimony to temporarily support the recipient, ensuring a balanced transition to financial independence.
+Spousal maintenance is a contribution toward the living expenses of the ex-partner who cannot provide for their own income after the divorce.
+The law requires the other partner to contribute temporarily so that the transition to financial independence can be made gradually.

-• Earning capacity and the obligation to make an effort
+• Earning capacity and the obligation to seek employment of the maintenance creditor

 How is spousal maintenance determined?